gmdelc66/primalitytest/README.md

      fuzzy_factorp2_factorise(2402956925397989535742923204519510889236432671327589210309935) a try to see what
      it's capable of.

-You can utilize the entire library just by:  from larsprime import *
+From the primalitytest directory, you can utilize the entire library just by:  from larsprime import *

 This is a non probabilistic primality test.
 It peforms fermat's test from the bitlength of the number down to 2.
 It then uses my algorithim to determine whether a number is composed of small primes.